wlwg/private-docker-registry/README.md

 ## Setup Steps

 Pre-step: Buy a domain name from a domain provider and set up an A record pointing to the IP of the machine where you are deploying the registry.
-Note that the IP should be public.
+Note that the IP should be publicly accessible.
 After that, follow the steps below.

 1) Change the cloud storage environment variables in docker-compose.yml.
 The current setup uses aliyun OSS as an example for image storage.
 Note that different providers would need different environment variables.
 Please reference https://github.com/docker/docker-registry#storage-options for more details.
 2) Change <DOMAIN-NAME> in all script files under `/src` folder to your own domain name.